 Understanding Firewall Rules in UniFi

 The rules are currently grouped by network type in three groups: WAN, LAN, and GUEST.
-Corporate-type networks defined in the controller use the LAN rules, Guest-type networks the GUEST rules, and WANs defined in the USG Configuration (Devices > Select USG to open Properties panel > Config) use the WAN rules.
+Corporate-type networks defined in the controller use the LAN rules, Guest-type networks the GUEST rules, and WANs defined in the USG Configuration within the USG's Properties panel use the WAN rules.
+To see the UGS's properties panel go to the Devices section of the Controller, click on the USG to open the Properties panel and then select the Config tab.
 The same ruleset applies to all the interfaces of that type.
-That can be somewhat confusing to those accustomed to one ruleset per specific interface, but you can accomplish the same things in either methodology.
+That can be somewhat confusing to those accustomed to one ruleset per specific interface, but the same things can be accomplished with either methodology.
 The IN/OUT/LOCAL approach provides more overall granularity.

 Local, In, and Out Rules